Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 * When did it happen?
 * What can support this?
 * How critical is it?
-* etc

 ---

 ### Step Three: Snapshot

-For printf() debugging... taking a snapshot is pretty straight forward.
-Unlike many other methods, we aren't going to take a legit snapshot.
-Instead, we are going to take a logical guess.
-It's best to have a general idea of where the issue is happening.
-Otherwise, we are going to end up printing things all day.
+For printf(), taking a snapshot is fairly simple.
+Unlike other methods, we aren't going to take a legit snapshot.
+Instead, we narrow down the area of where the issue occurred and debug that portion.

-Let's take a look at the example:
+**Let's take a look at the example:**
 * Where does the code first break in this program?
 * What should we print out?
 * Let's capture that data and move on.